Let HEPI Help Your Higher Education Financial Planning

 Where does HEPI get its data?

-Prices for items impacting HEPI are obtained from salary surveys conducted by the:
+Prices for items impacting HEPI are obtained from publicly available salary surveys conducted by the::

 American Association of University Professors | College and University Professional Association for Human Resources | U.S. Department of Labor’s Bureau of Labor Statistics